|4-4.110||Civil Fraud Litigation|

 The Department of Housing and Urban Development (HUD) may also foreclose nonjudicially pursuant to the Multi-Family Foreclosure Act of 1981.
 See 12 U.S.C. § 3701 et seq.

 Judicial foreclosure should be given priority attention.
-Client agencies claim a substantial dollar loss for each month of delay in completing foreclosure through the delivery of the Marshal's deed.
+Client agencies face a substantial dollar loss for each month of delay in completing foreclosure through the delivery of the Marshal's deed.
 Suit should be filed immediately, without making further demand on the mortgagor, unless additional notice is otherwise required under the mortgage or applicable statute or regulation.
 If the agency desires an order placing it in possession of the mortgaged property as "mortgagee in possession," or the appointment of a receiver, prompt action should be taken.
 Motions for summary judgment should be utilized when appropriate to expedite the entry of foreclosure decrees.
-In HUD multi-family foreclosures no compromise should be entered into with the mortgagor prior to liquidation of the security property without the express approval of the Civil Division.
-See generally "Affirmative Multi-Family Mortgage Litigation: Foreclosure, Deficiencies, and Interlocutory Relief (Mortgagee-In-Possession and Receiver)" (1983).
+In HUD multi-family foreclosures no compromise should be entered into with the mortgagor prior to liquidation of the security property without the express approval of the Civil Division, and internal guidance should be consulted.

 4-4.600 - Assistance on Questions of Foreign Law

-The Office of Foreign Litigation of the Civil Division (202/514-7455) is often able to provide advice concerning questions of international or foreign law which may arise in connection with the trial in this country of civil cases.
+The Civil Division’s Office of Foreign Litigation represents the United States in all matters (civil, criminal, affirmative, and defensive) arising in foreign courts.
+The Office of Foreign Litigation also is often able to provide advice concerning questions of international or foreign law that may arise in connection with the trial in this country of civil cases.
 Such assistance should be requested as far in advance of trial as possible.

 4-4.620 - Extraterritorial Service